This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Down syndrome is a congenital chromosomal disability.
 Chromosomes are packages of genes in the cells of the body.
 Most people have 23 pairs of chromosomes for a total of 46.

-Down syndrome occurs when a child develops in the womb with an extra copy of chromosome 21, for a total of three of this particular chromosome.
-That is why the condition is also known as Trisomy 21.
+Down syndrome occurs when a child develops in the womb with an extra copy of chromosome 21.
+Instead of the usual two, they have three of chromosome 21.
+The condition is also known as Trisomy 21.

-The extra chromosome causes developmental delays and all of the characteristics seen in children and adults with Down syndrome.
-There are some distinctive physical features of Down syndrome, including flattened facial features, small ears, small hands and feet, a short neck, and short stature.
+The extra chromosome causes developmental delays and all characteristics seen in children and adults with Down syndrome.
+Down syndrome has some distinctive physical features, including flattened facial features, small ears, small hands and feet, a short neck, and short stature.

 Each person with Down syndrome is unique and has different abilities and limitations, but these are some of the more common effects: